Trump forges ahead on Jerusalem-as-capital despite warnings - Aurora Sentinel

 Trump, as a presidential candidate, repeatedly promised to move the U.S. embassy.
 However, U.S. leaders have routinely and unceremoniously delayed such a move since President Bill Clinton signed a law in 1995 stipulating that the United States must relocate its diplomatic presence to Jerusalem unless the commander in chief issues a waiver on national security grounds.

-Trump is likely to do the same, U.S. officials said, though less quietly.
-That’s why he plans to couple the waiver with the declaration of Jerusalem as Israel’s capital, according to the officials who weren’t authorized to speak publicly on the matter and demanded anonymity.
-Key national security advisers including Secretary of State Rex Tillerson and Defense Secretary Jim Mattis have urged cautioned, according to the officials, who said Trump has been receptive to some of their concerns.
+Key national security advisers — including Secretary of State Rex Tillerson and Defense Secretary Jim Mattis — have urged caution, according to the officials, who said Trump has been receptive to some of their concerns.

 The concerns are real: Trump’s recognition of Jerusalem as Israel’s capital could be viewed as America discarding its longstanding neutrality and siding with Israel at a time that the president’s son-in-law, Jared Kushner, has been trying to midwife a new peace process into existence.
 Trump, too, has spoken of his desire for a “deal of the century” that would end Israeli-Palestinian conflict.